You clean to keep your home clean and tidy, while you may be creating chaos in your own body.

 -

-Fluid consumption: at least 2-3 litres of pure water or herbal tea per day
+Fluid intake: at least 2–3 liters of pure water or herbal tea per day

 Written by: Zita Zsolnai, naturopath